Introduction

 - Unofficial transcripts – You must provide records from every institution from which you’ve received a degree.
 Upon admission, you will be required to submit official transcripts.

-- Two letters of recommendation – One from a supervisor, another from someone that can offer a new perspective on your skills and potential.
+- Two letters of recommendation – One from a supervisor and another from someone who can offer a new perspective on your skills and potential.

-- Essays – There are two general essays, one reapplicant essay and one optional essay.
+- Essays – There is one general MBA essay, one reapplicant essay and one optional essay.
 The following are examples of past writing prompts that Booth has incorporated in its application:

 Essay One (maximum 400 words):

-Why are you seeking an MBA from Chicago Booth, and why is Chicago Booth's Evening MBA or Weekend MBA your program of choice?
+For the Booth MBA essay, focus on why you are seeking an MBA from Chicago Booth and why Chicago Booth's Evening MBA or Weekend MBA your program of choice?

 Optional Essay (maximum 500 words):